Watch UCLA's Rachel Garcia Hit Walk-Off HR After Throwing 179-Pitch CG Shutout

 The 3-0 win also sent the Bruins to the Women's College World Series Finals, where they will take on either Oklahoma or Alabama.

 Garcia has been a huge part of UCLA's success all season long, going 27-1 as a pitcher with a 1.03 ERA while also hitting .345 at the plate.
-This has carried over into the postseason, where she has earned wins in each of the team's three games of the College World Series in Oklahoma City.
+This has carried over into the postseason, where she has earned wins in each of the team's three games in the College World Series in Oklahoma City.

-She had already made herself a legend at her own school, but Sunday's performance will help immortalize her in softball history.
+She had already become a legend at her own school, but Sunday's performance will help immortalize her in softball history.